-The Appeals Procedure should be applied in the event that you are dissatisfied with the decisions made or feedback given by a Kaplan employee (usually, but not limited to, a Talent Coach or Quality Coach) at any stage of your programme prior to completing End Point Assessment (EPA).
+The Appeals Procedure should be applied in the event that you are dissatisfied with the decisions made or feedback given by a Kaplan employee (usually, but not limited to, a Talent Coach or Internal Quality Assurer) at any stage of your programme prior to completing End Point Assessment (EPA).

 There are 3 stages in the appeals procedure and each stage must be followed through before proceeding to the next one.
 You are advised to keep your own copies of all documents used in any appeals made.

 The main reasons for an appeal are likely to be (but not limited to):

 - You do not understand why you are not yet deemed ready to progress to EPA from the feedback provided by the Talent Coach or other delivery staff

 - You believe you are ready to progress to EPA and that your Talent Coach has misjudged or failed to take into account all the available evidence

 - You disagree with ongoing decisions/feedback relating to portfolio building or other programme criteria

 - You disagree with any internal quality assurance decisions made in relation to your programme evidence or achievement of a supporting qualification